jovanovskajovana/sass-grunt-build-template/README.md

 ```
 npm run dev
 ```
-> To continue local development, visit http://localhost:8000.
+> Continue local development and visit http://localhost:8000.

 ```
 npm run build
 ```
-> Then build all files for production.
+> And then build all files for production.